 The learning objectives will be achieved through a combination of lectures and interactive workshops and seminars (81 hours), supplementary guided web-based learning (100 hours), and self-managed independent study (119 hours).
 Students will be encouraged and guided to reflect on their learning throughout the module.

 On successful completion of this module students will:

-- Have knowledge of different theoretical and methodological approaches within psychology
+2. Have knowledge of different theoretical and methodological approaches in psychology

 Summative assessment will be via four short coursework assignments (500 words each, with each counting for 20%) and a multiple choice exam (20%).
 Formative assessment will be via web-based exercises and seminar work.
 To pass the module students must achieve a minimum aggregate grade of 40%.

 Davey, G. (2008).
 Complete psychology (2nd edition).
 Oxon: Routledge.
 [CORE]

 Martin, G. N., Carlson, M. R., & Buskist, W. (2013).
 Psychology (5th edition).
 London: Pearson.